zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2020/aunt.md

 After the duty was done, I said I would like to visit someone in Lotus 4.
 She said she remembered I had come at the night of the day before yesterday.
-So this time I had to told the truth that I would like to visit a student called Fei Ma.
+So this time I had to tell the truth that I would like to visit a student called Fei Ma.

 Aunt: Fei Ma. oh, I knew him very well.